 Tammie MacLachlan contributed to this report.

-Mark Lusky is a marketing communications professional who has worked with Lightening Labels – an all-digital custom label printer in Denver, CO, USA – since 2008.
-Tammie MacLachlan is the customer service manager of Lightening Labels.
-She has been in the printing industry for 19 years and with Lightening Labels for over seven years.
-Find Lightening Labels on Facebook for special offers and label printing news.
+Mark Lusky is a marketing communications professional who has worked with Lightning Labels – an all-digital custom label printer in Denver, CO, USA – since 2008.
+Tammie MacLachlan is the customer service manager of Lightning Labels.
+She has been in the printing industry for 19 years and with Lightning Labels for over seven years.
+Find Lightning Labels on Facebook for special offers and label printing news.